The Novikov conjecture, the group of volume preserving diffeomorphisms and Hilbert-Hadamard spaces: The -theory of

 \section{The $K$-theory of $\aalg(\mnf)$}

 In this section, we discuss the computation of the $K$-theory of $\AofM$.
-We shall see that when $M$ is finite\-/dimensional, the Bott homomorphism $\botthom \colon \salg \to \AofM$ induces an isomorphism on $K$-theory, which can be seen as a version of the Bott periodicity.
-This statement stays true when $M$ is a separable Hilbert space (cf.\,\cite{higsonkasparov}).
+We shall see that when $M$ is finite\-/dimensional, the Bott homomorphism $\botthom \colon \salg \to \AofM$ induces an isomorphism on $K$-theory, which can be seen as a version of Bott periodicity.
+This statement remains true when $M$ is a separable Hilbert space (cf.\,\cite{higsonkasparov}).
 For general Hilbert-Hadamard spaces, however, the problem of computing the $K$-theory of $\AofM$ remains open.
-We provide a partial answer to this problem by using an approximation technique to show the Bott homomorphism induces an injection on $K$-theory.
+We provide a partial solution to this problem by using an approximation technique to show that the Bott homomorphism induces an injection on $K$-theory when the \hhs{} $M$ is admissible.
+This is the only place we need the admissibility condition.
+It is an open question whether the injectivity of the Bott homomorphism on $K$-theory remains true without this condition.

 \begin{defn} Let $\nmnf \subset \mnf$ be a subset.
 We define $\AofMrel{\nmnf} $ to be the $C^*$-subalgebra of $\AofM$ generated by

 Likewise, we define $ \AevenofMrel{\nmnf}$ to be the $C^*$-subalgebra of $\AofMrel{\nmnf} $ generated by